BioMoDeL/aesop/docs/directmutagenesis.rst

 Directed Mutagenesis Scan
 =========================

-For reference, please refer to [Kieslich2011-2]_ and [Gorham2011-2]_ as they present published result for the Barnase-Barstar test system.
+The directed mutagenesis scan is similar to the alanine scan, except it requires specific information about what mutations to perform.
+Additionally, this method requires an external python library named Modeller.
+This dependency facilitates more complicated mutations; however, it also requires the method to perform more calculations than for the side-chain truncation method of the alanine scan.
+For reference, please refer to [Kieslich2011-2]_ and [Gorham2011-2]_ as they present published results for the Barnase-Barstar test system.

 .. currentmodule:: aesop
 .. autosummary::